stormlightlabs/volt/docs/internals/proxies.md

 ## Integration with Signals

 Every reactive property is backed by a `signal`.
-This keeps the proxy layer thin—core logic lives in `signal.ts`, and the proxy simply orchestrates reads/writes against those signals.
+This keeps the proxy layer thin.
+Core logic lives in `signal.ts`, and the proxy simply orchestrates reads/writes against those signals.
 Because signals already integrate with dependency tracking, reactive object reads automatically wire into computeds, effects, and DOM bindings without extra bookkeeping.

 ## Interop Utilities